Chaplain salutes fallen SA soldiers as they're reunited with their families

-SANDF Chaplin-General Ernest Masewu yesterday paid tribute to the 14 soldiers who died on a UN peacekeeping mission in Goma, eastern DRC.
+SANDF n Chaplain-General Ernest Masewu yesterday paid tribute to the 14 soldiers who died on a UN peacekeeping mission in Goma, eastern DRC.

 Masewu was speaking at Air Force Base Swartkop in Centurion, ahead of a handover ceremony and memorial service for the fallen troops.